Topological Kleene Field Theories as a model of computation: Introduction

 The theory of computation has traditionally been grounded in discrete models, from Turing machines to lambda calculus, each foundational to understanding the limits and potential of computable functions.
 Yet, as computational complexity and dynamics interact across fields like fluid mechanics and quantum physics, there is a growing interest in bridging discrete computation with continuous systems.
 In this direction, one of the richest facets of computability theory is the existence of multiple models of computation.
 Over the last century, various definitions of computation have been introduced in the literature, such as Turing Machines \cite{turing1936computable}, $\lambda$-calculus \cite{church1932set}, combinatory logic \cite{curry1930grundlagen}, or counter machines \cite{shepherdson1963computability}, among others.
 Despite the significant differences in their nature, all these models can be shown to have equivalent computational power.
 This equivalence forms the basis of the Church-Turing thesis, a philosophical principle asserting that all models of computation are, at most, as powerful as a Turing machine.

 One of the most interesting proposals in the model of partial recursive functions, as introduced by Kleene in \cite{kleene1936general}, is that computability must be understood as output functions for Turing machines.
-Recall that, roughly speaking, a (binary) Turing machine $M$ is a device that receives as input a memory tape $t$ with finitely many symbols written on it, and uses a reading/writing head.
-At each step, the head reads the symbol on the tape $t$ beneath it and makes the decision to substitute it with another symbol and shift the head either to the right or to the left of the tape.
-The process continues until the machine $M$ reaches a halting state, or it continues indefinitely without stopping.

-In this manner, given a natural number $n \in \NN$, we can encode $n$ in the tape, for instance using its binary expansion.
-Then, we run the Turing machine $M$ with this tape.
-If $M$ halts at some point, the resulting tape can be understood as a natural number $f_M(n) \in \NN$ encoded in binary.
-This output can be thus seen as a partial function $f_M: \NN \dashrightarrow \NN$, which is undefined on those numbers for which $M$ does not halt.
-Kleene proved that the set of partial functions $f_M$ arising from Turing machines can be described as composition of some basic and explicit functions, leading to a subset of partial functions called the set of partial recursive functions.
-This set is precisely the set of ``computable functions'' and constitutes an equivalent model of computation.
+These are the mathematical abstractions of computers, comprised of a reading/writing head that manipulates a tape that works as an auxiliary memory.
+In this manner, a computable function is a partial function $f: \NN \dashrightarrow \NN$ that can be calculated by executing a Turing machine.
+Kleene proved that these computable functions coincide with partial recursive functions, which can be easily described as composition of some basic and explicit functions.

-Therefore, given a partial recursive function $f: \NN \dashrightarrow \NN$, it is interesting to seek alternative ways of computing $f$.
-A natural approach to this problem is to consider dynamical systems induced by smooth vector fields on manifolds.
-Specifically, suppose that $W$ is a smooth bordism between two disjoint copies of a $2$-dimensional disc, denoted $\DD_1$ and $\DD_2$, i.e.,\ $W$ is a smooth $3$-dimensional manifold with corners with boundary (the boundary contains $\DD_1 \sqcup \DD_2$).
-We equip $W$ with a vector field $X$ transverse to the discs and tangent to the rest of the boundary, as in Figure \ref{fig:bordism-dynamics}.
+In this work, we show that it is possible to represent any computable function as the flow of a smooth vector field.
+Specifically, given such $f: \NN \dashrightarrow \NN$, we construct a smooth bordism $W_f$ with corners between two $2$-dimensional disks and a vector field $X$ transverse to the disks and tangent to the rest of the boundary (see Figure \ref{fig:bordism-dynamics}) such that the reaching function of the flow of $X$ at the boundary coincides with $f$.

-On each boundary disc $\DD_i$, we can encode a copy of the natural numbers through an embedding $\NN \hookrightarrow \DD_i$, for instance, by encoding every natural number according to its binary expression, as in a square Cantor set.
-This defines a partial function $Z_0(W, X): \NN \dashrightarrow \NN$ by means of the `reaching function' as follows: Given $n \in \NN \subseteq \DD_1$, we consider the flow of $X$ starting at $n$; if the flow hits $\DD_2$ at a point $n' \in \NN \subseteq \DD_2$, we set $Z_0(W, X) (n) = n'$, otherwise the result is undefined.
-In this setting, the main result proven in this work is the following.
+To be precise, on each boundary disk $\DD$, we encode a copy of the natural numbers through an embedding $\NN \hookrightarrow \DD$, for instance, by encoding every natural number according to its binary expression, as in a square Cantor set.
+This defines a partial function $Z_0(W, X): \NN \dashrightarrow \NN$, called the `reaching function', as follows: Given $n \in \NN$ in the input disk, we consider the flow of $X$ starting at $n$; if the flow hits $\DD_2$ at a point $n' \in \NN$ of the output disk, we set $Z_0(W, X) (n) = n'$, otherwise the result is undefined.